 Obsidian separates execution from data transport.
 EVM transactions are computationally intensive but relatively small.
 The Silica Protocol uses spare network capacity to carry larger, non-executable data payloads that need minimal CPU processing.

 The network is divided into parallel lanes.
 Each lane has a rotating committee of validators assigned to it.
-Messages are deterministically routed based on sender address:
+Messages are deterministically routed based on sender address.

 Include a fee bid and are sorted by bid amount (highest first) within each lane batch.
 Signed debit authorization means the fee is deducted at inclusion time.